Chicken Almond Curry Spaghetti SquashApril 25, 2016

 In fact, it’s estimated 75-80% of the extra virgin olive oil from Italy is not really extra virgin olive oil.
 Some companies are using small amounts of flavoring or coloring compounds, like chlorophyll and beta-carotene in a cheaper oil, like sunflower or corn oil, and mimicking the look and smell of olive oil.
 This brings their raw material cost down quite a bit.

 Not only isn’t it right, but there are also potential dangers.
 Many people have nut allergies, making them sensitive to sunflower oils and other nut-based oils, but they can tolerate olive oil.
-One of my patients recently encountered this.
-She has a sensitivity to nuts and was having various symptoms.
-She discovered she was unintentionally being exposed to nut oils.
-This is a big problem and a critical one to be aware of.

 Is your olive oil real or fake?

 Let’s take a look at a few tests that have come out to determine what’s truly in your bottle of oil.

 This test purports the flavor and aroma of olive oil are more pronounced in the real oil versus the fake.
 This is similar to tasting wine to see if it’s a bit grassier, etc.

 This test isn’t reliable.
 I’ve read reports from Italian chefs and deli owners who admitted they clearly couldn’t tell the difference in olive oil by taste.
 Ultimately, even the most refined palates can be tricked by the taste test!

 If you put the real olive oil in the fridge, it’ll solidify or thicken when cold.
 This is supposedly due to the monounsaturated fats, which make up a large part of the fats of olive oil.